edgar-aguilar-189/z_vhost-and-htaccess-edgar-aguilar-189/README.md

 - Write a simple index.html file that contains some potentially confidential information i.e. A list of internal department phone numbers
 - Place a .htaccess file in the `Dev` directory which requires a password to view the contents of the directory
 - Test your .htaccess file locally
+- (Need to modify /etc/apache2/apache2.conf file under the /var/www directory part to "AllowOverride All" in order to enable the passcode.)

 # Hosting Multiple Domains
 Apache vHost files allow us to serve multiple websites/web applications from one server.
 One way is with [Name Based](https://httpd.apache.org/docs/2.4/vhosts/name-based.html) routing, whcih the server relies on the client to report the hostname as part of the HTTP headers.
 Using this technique, many different hosts can share the same IP address.
 A second option is [IP Based](https://httpd.apache.org/docs/2.4/vhosts/ip-based.html) routing IP-based is a method to apply different directives based on the IP address and port a request is received on.
 Most commonly, this is used to serve different websites on different ports or interfaces.